Should I consider changing my Footstrike?

 Once your typical patterns are established and if you decide to make a change in Footstrike for any reason (due to injury, to balance Footstrike asymmetries or to tackle a decline in performance), you can use Footstrike Coach to help you permanently and safely shift from one Footstrike pattern to another.
 Footstrike Coach allows you to create easy-to-follow workouts which will guide you to run with your preferred Footstrike and let you track your progress live in-run and post-run.
 By mastering workouts at multiple difficulty levels across gradually increasing distances, you can progress safely towards adopting your preferred Footstrike across all of your running.

-NURVV's recommendations for using Footstrike coach to change your Footstrike
+NURVV's recommendations for using Footstrike Coach workouts to change your Footstrike

 - Be consistent in the new Footstrike pattern that you are training - don't attempt to train more than one new pattern at a time

-- Start with a maximum of 1-2 Footstrike Coach workouts per week, interspersed with other types of running sessions and activities
+- Start with a maximum of 1-2 Footstrike Coach workouts per week, interspersed with other types of running sessions and activities.
+Blend rather than add these Footstrike workouts into your weekly schedule to avoid overtraining.

 - Start with shorter distances for your Footstrike Coach workouts